Skip to content

 Short answers, pulled from the story.

-When was the Roberts loom introduced?
+What was the Roberts loom and when was it introduced?